Principal Investigator

 Department of Pathology & Laboratory Medicine

-Ana Carolina obtained a bachelor’s degree in Biomedical Sciences from the Federal University of Triangulo Mineiro, Brazil (2012), and a M.S.
-(2014) and Ph.D. in Molecular and Cell Biology from the University of Sao Paulo – USP, Brazil (2019).
+Ana Carolina earned her bachelor’s degree in Biomedical Sciences from the Federal University of Triangulo Mineiro, Brazil (2012), followed by an M.S.
+(2014) and Ph.D.
+(2019) in Molecular and Cell Biology from the University of Sao Paulo – USP, Brazil.

-After her Ph.D., in 2019, Ana Carolina joined as an Assistant Professor at Health and Wellness Sciences School – Anhembi Morumbi University (UAM) in Sao Paulo, Brazil.
-At UAM, Ana Carolina taught classes in several Health courses, in the following major courses, as Anatomy, Histology, Physiology, Pathology, Oncotic Cervical Cytology, Biomedical Sciences Practices, Biomedical Sciences Undergraduate Thesis, and Biomedical Sciences Supervised Internship.
+After completing her Ph.D., in 2019, Ana Carolina joined as an Assistant Professor at Health and Wellness Sciences School – Anhembi Morumbi University (UAM) in Sao Paulo, Brazil.
+There, she taught a variety of undergraduate courses, including Histology, Pathology, Oncotic Cervical Cytology, Biomedical Sciences Thesis and Supervised Internships.